Nahom4748/Portfolio/README.md

-styles/: Global and component-specific styles. public/: Static assets like images and fonts. index.html: The HTML template for the application. tailwind.config.js: Tailwind CSS configuration for customizing the design system. vite.config.js: Vite configuration for development and build.
+styles/: Global and component-specific styles. public/: Static assets like images and fonts. index.html: The HTML template for the application.
-Technologies Used
-React: For building the user interface.
-Tailwind CSS: For utility-first styling.
-Vite: For fast development and build process.
-ESLint: For code quality and consistency.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Contact
 Feel free to reach out to me through the contact form on the portfolio or via email at nahom4748@gmail.com.